 Proposal software allows you to invite internal reviewers, approvers set a deadline for the review.
 In fact, it automatically sends a reminder about the pending review/approval.

 The proposal owner can not easily know who has reviewed and approved the proposal internally and have to keep following with stakeholders before sending the final proposal to a client; thus spending even more time.

 With precise intelligence, know-how prospects interact with your proposals.
 Once the prospect opens your proposal, know detailed insights in terms of how many times s/he has viewed the proposal, top sections viewed, how long, etc. Based on this information you can take the most suitable and proactive action.

 You know these issues already.
-It is time to correct the process and start using a proposal template (here are tips to select a project proposal template) to create a project proposal that grabs the attention, follow the checklist, automate most of the mundane tasks, increase collaboration among team members and bring more transparency as well as clarity to everyone involved.
+It is time to correct the process and start using a proposal template (Explore the ist of 25+ project proposal templates) to create a project proposal that grabs the attention, follow the checklist, automate most of the mundane tasks, increase collaboration among team members and bring more transparency as well as clarity to everyone involved.
 With proposal software, save more than 30% of the time, every time you create a project proposal template.
 It not only saves significant time but also increases the productivity of your sales team enabling them to contribute best of their abilities.